Double-descent curves in neural networks: a new perspective using Gaussian processes: Proofs of Corollary 1.

-Note that the assumption of the noise-free limit $\sigma_\epsilon \to 0$ is motivated by the fact that it has been shown \cite{gpforml} that the predicted mean of Gaussian process regression is the same as the prediction of kernel ridge regression with the same kernel $K$ and a ridge parameter of ${\sigma_\epsilon}^2$, hence a noise model is some form of ridge regularisation, when we actually want to recover the double descent in the ridgeless case, in order to have a proper divergence at the interpolation threshold.
+Note that the assumption of the noise-free limit $\sigma_\epsilon \to 0$ is motivated by the fact that it is known \cite{gpforml} that the predicted mean of Gaussian process regression is the same as the prediction of kernel ridge regression with the same kernel $K$ and a ridge parameter of ${\sigma_\epsilon}^2$, hence a noise model is some form of ridge regularisation, when we actually want to recover the double descent in the ridgeless case, in order to have a proper divergence at the interpolation threshold.

-In the noise-free limit, since the kernel random matrix $K^N_{X,X} \in \mathbb{R}^{n \times n}$ is not necessarily invertible (it is at most of rank $\min (n,N)$ which is $\leq n$), we need to consider a generalisation of the inversion in the formula for the prediction meaan of Gaussian process regression (equation (\ref{nngp mean}) in the main paper), namely the Moore-Penrose pseudo-inverse (\cite{moorepenrose}).
-In this case, we integrate only over the strictly positive part of the spectral measures in equation (\ref{gen error limit}) of the main paper.
-This stems from the fact that the eigendecomposition of the Moore-Penrose pseudo-inverse of a matrix with eigendecomposition $V \Lambda V^T$ is obtained by transposing $V$ and $V^T$, inverting the non-zero eigenvalues, and leaving in place the zero eigenvalues.
+In the noise-free limit, since the kernel random matrix $\mathbf{K}^N_{\mathbf{X},\mathbf{X}} \in \mathbb{R}^{n \times n}$ is not necessarily invertible (it is at most of rank $\min (n,N)$ which is $\leq n$), we need to consider a generalized inversion in the formula for the prediction meaan of Gaussian process regression (equation \eqref{nngp mean}), namely the Moore-Penrose pseudo-inverse (\cite{moorepenrose}).
+In this case, we integrate only over the strictly positive part of the spectral measures in equation \eqref{kernel reg error eq}.
+This stems from the fact that the eigendecomposition of the Moore-Penrose pseudo-inverse of a matrix with eigendecomposition $\mathbf{V} \mathbf{\Lambda} \mathbf{V}^T$ is obtained by transposing $\mathbf{V}$ and $\mathbf{V}^T$, inverting the non-zero eigenvalues, and leaving in place the zero eigenvalues.